Three failures doesn't change the fact that KL is our best T20 batsman: Rathour | Sports-Games

 ''It is a difficult surface to assess what will be a good score and the bounce makes it tricky when you start batting.
 The ball stops and we saw some variable bounce.
 So you can't assess how many runs will be a good score,'' Rathour said.

-''Every game we have played on different surfaces and as a team it is tough.
+''Every game that we have played was on different surface and as a team it is tough.
 We have had 3 games now and next game hopefully we can do better if we bat first.''
-PTI KHS KHS ATK ATK
+PTI KHS ATK AT AT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)